vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India/20_The_Temple_of_maNDaleshvarasvAmin.md

 Where the inscription has a halanta  character, or where absence of saṁdhi indicates pausa, a

 comma has been inserted.
-Where the interpretation requires a daṇd
+Where the interpretation requires a daṇḍa  or double daṇḍa, these

-. a  or double daṇd

-. a, these

 have been inserted between h i marked by ∗.
 Line numbers are inserted in bold between \[ \].